rafgraph/detect-it/README.md

 If the browser doesn't support Pointer Events, then there are a couple of ways to approach setting mouse and touch event listeners.

-> Note that a touch interaction will fire Touch Events as the interaction is in progress (finger on the screen), and then will fire Mouse Events after the touch interaction has finished (after the finger is removed from the screen) to support sites that only listen for Mouse Events.
+> Note that a touch interaction will fire Touch Events as the interaction is in progress (touch on the screen), and will fire Mouse Events during a long press (extended touch on the screen), or after the touch interaction has finished (after the touch is removed from the screen) to support sites that only listen for Mouse Events.

 **Option 1**: If the device is `mouseOnly` or `touchOnly` then only set mouse or touch listeners, and if the device is `hybrid` set both mouse and touch event listeners and ignore Mouse Events caused by touch input (you can use [`event-from`](https://github.com/rafgraph/event-from) for this).